 When a legal relation has certain foreign elements, the court must decide which jurisdiction’s law shall apply to interpret that legal relation.
 In Korea, the Private International Act provides the general rules and principles for the governing laws of the various types of legal relations.
 Specifically, the Act provides that if the employer and employee agree, the employment contract is governed by the law chosen by the parties.
 But, this does not mean the parties can freely determine which law and regulations apply to their employment relation.
 It is true in Korea that the party autonomy is a general principle of governing laws, but party autonomy is subject to limits imposed by the overriding public policy and mandatory rules.

-Q) I am on an F2 visa and teaching for 28 months at the same school.
+Q) I am on an F2 visa and teaching for 28 months at the same Hagwon.
 The contract between myself and the owner is basically a few written lines, just mention salary and final teaching date.
-There is no mentioning of severance payment.
-According to the labor law, am I entitled to severance payment even though it is not mention in a short contract?
+There is no mentioning of the severance payment.
+According to the labor law, am I entitled to severance payment even though it is not mentioned in a short contract?

-A) If and to the extent that you are legally regarded as an employee under Korean labor law, you are entitled to a severance payment under Korean labor law.
+A) If and to the extent that you are legally regarded as an employee under Korean labor law, you are entitled to a severance pay under Korean labor law.

 Recently I got an email question from a foreign teacher working for a Korean private university.
-He’s wondering why the university is insisting on retirement pension plan instead of severance payment.
+He’s wondering why the university is insisting on a retirement pension plan instead of the severance payment.

 With respect to the relationship between the employment contract and the pension plan under PPTSA, Private Universities usually, pursuant to the PPTSA, put the retirement pension clauses, instead of severance payment, in the Rules of Employment(RE) of its own.
-As a matter of law, the RE is applied to all the workers in a workplace.
+As a matter of law, the RE is applied to all the workers in the workplace.
 That means, if there exists (more…)